mmijjum/Production_Rates_Calculator/README.md

 * Depth below paleosurface
 * Paleoduration

+The user may also refer to Figure 3 of Mijjum et al. (2023) for a workflow diagaram of how each calculation within the model is executed.

 * NOTE: Details on how to format spreadsheet are in 'README' tab of 'inputs.xlsx'.
 Only 'Active' tab is read into code.
 All other tabs are reference tables that can be copy-pasted into 'Active' to generate certain figures, or for specific datasets.

 2) Run 'expage.py'

 3) Will output exposure ages for each sample.
 For ~20 samples, takes ~3 minutes to run for 20 Ma.